Apra Metro DC Chapter Bylaws

 Apra Metro DC shall be governed by an elected Board of Directors of at least six (6) representatives of Apra Metro DC, all of whom must be current chapter members in good standing.
 The membership status of Directors will be reviewed annually during the fall Board Meeting by the Membership Chair, who will notify any Directors whose membership has lapsed.

 Section B. Terms of Office

-A term consists of two (2) years of service.
+A term consists of two (2) years of service, excluding the President Elect and Immediate Past President, whose terms consists of one (1) year of service.
 The term of office shall conform to the fiscal year ending April 1 (e.g., if elected in 2014, a term would run from April 2, 2014 to April 1, 2016).

 Section C. Voting

-Each elected Board member shall have an equal vote of not more than one (1).
-In the event that a Director is unable to attend a Board Meeting, he or she may notify the President in advance via e-mail of their vote.
+Each elected Board member shall have an equal vote of exactly one (1).
+In the event that a Director is unable to attend a Board Meeting, he or she may notify the President or Secretary in advance via e-mail of their vote.
 Otherwise, the Director forfeits their vote.

 Section D. Election of Directors